CZ-NIC/knot/doc/reference.rst

 tcp-workers
 -----------

-A number of quering TCP workers (threads).
+A number of TCP workers (threads) used to process incoming queries over TCP.

 *Default:* auto-estimated optimal value based on the number of online CPUs